Mohammedalamry/project2/README.md

 ## Timer
-    There is setTime function to make the form of time minute and second Setimout function that makes the count of time appear in the HTML Timer Element by use innerHTML the timer runs it dependent on if condition. if secom ==1 then the timer will start and secom it dependent on the first click to start the game.
+    There is setTime function to make the form of time minute and second Setimout function that makes the count of time appear in the HTML Timer Element by use innerHTML the timer runs it dependent on if condition. if TimeContro==1 then the timer will start and TimeControl it dependent on the first click to start the game.

 ## Move
    In this method will show number move for two card click